rahrajlat/astro-airflow-hackathon/README.md

 **Airflow features used:**

-- **`AirflowPlugin`** registers the React app, evidence endpoint, and static bundle through Airflow's plugin manager.
+- **`AirflowPlugin`** adds the Flight Director Console to Airflow.
-- **`react_apps`** mounts the console as a native Airflow page at `/plugin/flight-director-console`.
+- **`react_apps`** displays the console inside the Airflow UI.
-- **The stable Airflow HITL REST API** discovers the pending request and submits `chosen_options` to `PATCH .../hitlDetails`; the console does not mutate the metadata database itself.
+- **HITL REST API** retrieves pending decisions and submits the human's choice.
-- **Airflow authentication and HITL permissions** apply to both reading and resolving the request because the browser uses its authenticated Airflow session.
+- **Airflow authentication and permissions** control who can view and respond to decisions.
-- **`fastapi_apps`** exposes only the built UI assets, health status, and the captured rover JPEG needed as decision evidence.
+- **`fastapi_apps`** serves the console files and rover photographs.

-- **Polling with stale-request protection** lets the display interrupt from standby while Airflow rejects an already-resolved response.
-- **Fullscreen and responsive layouts** make the same native plugin usable on the Raspberry Pi touchscreen and a normal browser during development.
+The console checks for new decisions automatically and supports fullscreen use on both the Raspberry Pi touchscreen and a desktop browser.

 ## What was hard